zjunlp/DeepKE/pretrained/readme.md

-This folder is the folder where the pre training model parameters are stored, such as BERT.
+This folder stores the pretraining model parameters, such as BERT.

 Chinese BERT recommends to use the pretraining model of Chinese full word masking released by Harbin Institute of Technology [BERT wmm](https://github.com/ymcui/Chinese-BERT-wwm) It also provides Xunfeiyun download, which is very fast in China.
 See the above website for specific links.